octoml/octocloud-templates/README.md

 start instead of caching it in the Docker image.
 This may affect your container startup time, but keeps the image itself slim.

+### Build a Docker image using the Dockerfile

 ```sh
 $ DOCKER_REGISTRY="XXX" # Put your Docker Hub username here
 $ cd ./flan-t5-small
 $ docker build -t "$DOCKER_REGISTRY/flan-t5-small-pytorch-sanic" -f Dockerfile .
 ```

+### Test the image locally
-You can run this Docker image locally if you'd like..
+Run this Docker image locally to test that it can run inferences as expected:

 ```sh
 $ docker run -d --rm \